Networknet.nl Blog

-Before troubleshooting and spending whole day in finding the root cause I found some posts how to change Wordpress default behavior for email notifications.
-The vm has all LAMP roles and Wordpress version 2.7 is running.
+Before troubleshooting and spending whole day in finding the root cause I read some posts to change the default WordPress behavior for email notifications with a SMTP server.
+The virtual machine had all LAMP roles and WordPress version 2.7 is running.

-How to change Wordpress to use SMTP server?
+How to set WordPress to use external SMTP server?

 I used WinSCP to connect with SSH and change the files.
 Again posted some comments and received the admin notifications in my Inbox.